RANHAOHR/CS6381_DistributedSystem_XPUB_XSUB/README.md

 `python subscriber1.py "address of the broker node"`

-#### When running additional subscribers,
+#### When running additional subscribers, run

 `python subscriber1.py "address of the broker node" "port of the subscriber"`

-And please indicate the port for the broker: type in the address of the broker and the port number of the subscriber in the broker host window, for example:
-When running the broker on host 3,  running the 2nd subscriber on host 5:
+And please indicate the port for the broker: type in the address of the broker and the port number of the subscriber in the broker host window, for example, when running the broker on host 3,  running the 2nd subscriber on host 5:

 #### Run
 `python subscriber1.py 10.0.0.3 1000`